← Back to Articles

 I will not pretend the idea was obviously bad.
 The problem is that no one knew whether it was good or not.
 There was no data behind it, no connection to the objectives the leadership had agreed to prioritise, no customer insight driving it.
 There was conviction.
 Loud conviction.
 The kind that sounds in meetings like certainty.

-The brilliant idea turned out to be neither ready for production nor what the business actually needed.
+The brilliant idea turned out to be neither what the business needed nor what we were positioned to validate.
 I had felt that from the beginning.
 I had no way to prove it fast enough.

 What the Problem Actually Was